schollenberger/arduino-projects/ESP32-Memos.md

   It summarizes as well software aspects as how to properly use the AD converters, DA converter, deep-sleep mode etc.

-  Some of the chapters are applicable to ESP-8266 boards.
+  Some of the chapters are applicable to ESP-8266 boards as well.
   There is a separate memo file that covers 8266 board specifics.

 ### Logging when running on battery